Dental cancellations, layoffs possible due to mask shortage from COVID-19 hoarding | CBC News

-Dentists, hygienists, doctors and nurses urge the public to stop buying and hoarding disposable masks
+Dentists, hygienists, doctors and nurses urge public to stop buying, hoarding disposable masks

 The B.C.
 Dental Hygienists Association of B.C. is warning its members could be laid off, and dental visits cancelled, if a medical mask shortage caused by COVID-19 fears continues to grow.